jdalbey/hiking/summer2019plans.md

 Granite Creek to Wishon

 Descend to the mighty San Joaquin River and traverse the remote and seldom visited landscape to its east.
-Enjoy a soak in Mono Hot Springs and visit several large reservoirs that generate hydroelectric power.
+Enjoy a soak in Mono Hot Springs and wander among the magnificent granite domes of Courtwright Reservoir.

 DURATION  7 days 65 miles